ircv3/ircv3-specifications/extensions/command-discovery-3.3.md

 A server supporting this specification must announce `CMDLIST=<token>` in its `RPL_ISUPPORT` banner.
-The `<token>` may be any valid string provided that it changes whenever the reply to `LISTCMDS` does, such as a sequence number or hash of the reply.
+The `<token>` may be any valid string provided that it becomes a different sequence of octets whenever the reply to `LISTCMDS` changes.

 ## Requesting a command list